Scholarship Program

 The Prochnow Foundation’s annual scholarship program seeks to reward one high-achieving student with a diagnosed mental illness with a $1,000 scholarship to a four-year college or full-length trade school.
 The foundation is proud and excited to reduce the financial burden of high-achievers in pursuit of their education, career, and personal development.

-The 2024 scholarship application period is open through April 30th.
+The 2025 scholarship application period will open in January 2025.
 To apply, please send the following to erik@prochnowfoundation.org:

 While we review every application, we are not able to respond to everyone due to the volume of applications we receive and our limited team size.
 Thank you for understanding!